Going Solar in Berkeley, CA

 What incentives are available for Berkeley homeowners?

-What is NEM 3.0 and how does it affect my savings?
+What is the Solar Billing Plan and how does it affect my savings?

 Do I need a permit for solar panels in Berkeley?